 Many inquiries (for example, the status of your customer's purchase) may often be addressed using IVR, freeing up contact center personnel to handle more sophisticated queries.
 Because wait times are often longer over the holidays, using on-hold bespoke messaging to advertise a seasonal sale or special offer is a fantastic idea.
-When a large number of calls comes in handy, this comes in handy.
+Customers in queue can be informed of the flash sale offers!

 When your contact center is facing a very high call volume you can provide a prompt on your IVR Calling System for callers to opt for digital channels like messaging apps (WhatsApp or Telegram) or self-service options like Visual IVR or Chatbots.
 This will take off the unprecedented load from the call queue and provide convenience to the customers instead of making them wait in the queue.

 C-Zentrix offers a full suite of digital channels that are used by brands for tiding the contact center surge and smoothing the demand curve.

 The agents on your customer support team must be prepared for the frequent inquiries they will likely see on a Black Friday or Christmas, and they must be knowledgeable about goods, policies, promotions, and technology.